rebeirojohnson/fatmug_backend_task/README.md

 > [!WARNING]
 > For the demo purpose, the username and password are set to admin bypassing the password validation such as minimum length, similarity, and common password list check.

-## INteractinf with the API Endpoints
+## Interacting with the API Endpoints

 > [!TIP]
 > To check the results without using another application, I have created files in a folder called local_testing to demonstrate the use of the application.